-It was these gentlemen who helped Rosamond establish a private foundation to be endowed upon her death.
-Rosamond disliked the idea of the federal government getting any of her money – she made her income tax payments out to the “Infernal Revenue Service” – and her will established the Rosamond Gifford Charitable Corporation, now commonly known as The Gifford Foundation.
-It contained no specific instructions as to grantmaking goals, identifying “religious, educational, scientific, charitable or benevolent uses.”
-Upon her death in 1953 (ironically on Tax Day) the estate was valued at over $5 million.
+It was these gentlemen who helped Rosamond establish a private foundation endowed upon her death in 1953: the Rosamond Gifford Charitable Corporation, now commonly known as The Gifford Foundation.
+Rosamond’s will contained no specific instructions as to grantmaking goals, identifying “religious, educational, scientific, charitable or benevolent uses.”

-The Foundation in recent years began a shift in its grantmaking strategies.
-This included a more proactive approach, smaller grants to more grass-roots organizations, and extensive outreach in the community.
+In 2000, and gradually since, the Foundation began a shift in grantmaking strategies.
+This includes a more proactive approach, smaller grants to more grass-roots organizations, and extensive outreach in the community.
 We became dedicated to addressing causes and sources of community issues rather than just the symptoms – in short, in building the capacity of the community as well as its organizations.

 Between 2004 and 2010 the Foundation was heavily involved as an embedded funder in the Southside and Near Westside of Syracuse.
 The work, involving significant financial and staff resources, was not sustainable in the long run but the Foundation remains committed to community engagement.
 In 2011 the Foundation established “What If…” mini grants, small (under $5,000) grants to city of Syracuse resident associations and grassroots groups.